On the Computability of Measures of Regular Sets of Infinite Trees: Distributions

-This explains the motivation standing behind our formula $\Phi_1$: we can simulate unions by moving between coordinates.
-Moreover, on some coordinates, instead of applying the identity $\tau_1\mapsto\tau_1$, we can apply a~proper variant of $\delta$ if we make sure in advance that the current value of the given coordinate is already a~fixed point of it (see the definition of a~$2$\=/saturated tuple $(\tau_1,\tau_2)$ from \cref{ssec:invariants}).
-To achieve this, we need to add additional nested fixed\=/point operations on variants of $\delta$, as in the inductive definition of $\Phi_n$ from $\Phi_{n+1}$.
+This explains the motivation standing behind our formula $\Phi_1$: on some coordinates, instead of applying the identity $\tau_1\mapsto\tau_1$, we can apply a~proper variant of $\delta$ if we make sure in advance that the current value of the given coordinate is already a~fixed point of it (see the definition of a~$2$\=/saturated tuple $(\tau_0,\tau_1)$ from \cref{ssec:invariants}).
+To achieve this, we need to add additional nested fixed\=/point operations on variants of $\delta$, as in the inductive definition of $\Phi_n$ from $\Phi_{n-1}$.
+The operations $\Bid_n$ and $\Cut_n$, moving values between coordinates, give us a technical tool for switching between computations of particular fixed points from the original formula.